Family, Parents, Self care, Informal mindfulness 2 minute read

 image-from-rawpixel-id-45355-jpeg (1)

-The emotions that your child has experienced recently, due to the unprecedented times, may be completely new or different to the emotions they may have experienced in the past, which can be challenging for them and you as their parent or carer.
+The emotions that your child experiences every day may be completely new or different to the emotions they may have experienced in the past, which can be challenging for them and you as their parent or carer.

 Managing your child’s emotions during a time when you are also facing new challenges yourself can be even more difficult to navigate – helping your child manage their emotions isn’t always easy.